 Why did linen make such a good impression on you?

 Actually, cotton is much more popular and well-known in Japan, because it is much cheaper.
-Linen is rarely mass produced – I know that linen occupies only several percent of all fabric market.
-However, linen has a lot of very good characteristics – it is perfect to wear on hot days, since it keeps you cool; it is very light, soft and durable at the same time!
+Linen is rarely mass-produced – I know that linen occupies only several percents of all fabric market.
+However, linen has a lot of very good characteristics – it is perfect to wear on hot days since it keeps you cool; it is very light, soft and durable at the same time!
 When you see and touch linen, you will know it is absolutely different from other fabrics.
-It is firm, but smooth and drape differently from other fabrics.
-It is a little shiny as it is sometimes called “Woven moon light”.
+It is firm, but smooth and drapes differently from other fabrics.
+It is a little shiny as it is sometimes called “woven moonlight”.

 How did your family react when they found out about the idea to sell linen in Japan?